aurianworld/automatic_alignement/MsMrDTW_for_SonicVisualiser/README.txt

         - Click the Launchpad icon  in the Dock, type Terminal in the search field, then click Terminal. or
-        - In the Finder , open the /Applications/Utilities folder, then double-click Terminal.
+        - In the Finder , open the /Applications/Utilities folder, then double-click Terminal. or
+        - search for Terminal and press enter

 (ATTENTION! change: [YOUR_PATH] into the path that correspond to the MsMrDTW_for_SonicVisualiser folder for you.
 You see it on Mac by activating :  View -> Show Path bar